LangStream/documentation/configuration-resources/large-language-models-llms/ollama-configuration.md

       url: "${OLLAMA_URL:-http://host.docker.internal:11434}"
 ```

-This example uses host.docker.internal, that works well in case you are runnning Ollama
+This example uses host.docker.internal at the default Ollama port 11434,.
+This works well if you are running Ollama
-on your local machine and run LangStream in docker.
+on your local machine with LangStream in Docker.

 ## Configuration